sx-bet/sportx-js/README.md

 To actually fill orders on SportX, you will need the actual orders themselves which you can obtain from `getOrders()` as well as the amount(s) you want to fill each order.

 _Note that to submit orders you will first have to approve the SportX contracts for trading.
-See "Approve SportX contracts for DAI trading"_
+See "Approve SportX contracts for trading"_

 The orders are filled meta style, meaning that the filler does not pay for gas and instead the user just signs an "intent to fill" hash.
 The API covers the gas fee.